ravindasenarath/aws-saa/README.md

  - For services to take actions on behalf of users
  - Give permission for AWS services via IAM roles

+### Trust Policy
+  - Define which principle entities(accounts, users, roles) can assume the role.
+  - An IAM role is both an identity and a resource that supports resource-based policies.
+For this reason, you must attach both a trust policy and an identity-based policy to an IAM role.

 ### IAM Security tools